Child Abuse & Neglect

 There are four common types of abuse and neglect:

-• Physical abuse is the intentional use of physical force that can result in physical injury.
+The intentional use of physical force that can result in physical injury.
 Examples include hitting, kicking, shaking, or other shows of force against a child.

-• Sexual abuse refers to any completed or attempted sexual acts or sexual contact with a child by a caregiver.
+Refers to any completed or attempted sexual acts or sexual contact with a child by a caregiver.
 Examples include fondling, penetration, and exposing a child to sexual activities.

-• Emotional abuse refers to behaviors that harm a child's self-worth or emotional well-being.
+Refers to behaviors that harm a child's self-worth or emotional well-being.
 Examples include name-calling, shaming, rejecting, and withholding love.

-• Neglect is the failure to meet a child's basic physical and emotional needs.
+Is the failure to meet a child's basic physical and emotional needs.
 These needs include housing, food, clothing, education, access to medical care, and having feelings validated and appropriately responded to.

 Prevalence of Specific ACEs among Maryland Adults